BurntSushi/blog/content/post/ripgrep.md

 <!--*-->

-**Analysis**: `sift` doesn't actually beat `rg` here: it just gets so confused by the search request that it gives up and reports no matches.
+**Analysis**: `sift` doesn't actually beat `rg` here: it just gets so confused by the search request that it gives up and reports no matches. `pt` seems to execute the search, but doesn't handle Unicode case insensitivity correctly.
 Meanwhile, `rg` handles the request just fine, *and it's still fast*.

 In this particular case, the entire `Greek` category, along with all of its case-insensitive variants, are compiled into a single fast deterministic finite